mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

      FooConf = builds(foo, bar=2, baz=["abc"], populate_full_signature=True)

-  You can even write dataclasses that aren't natively compatible with Hydra and dynamically convert them to Hydra-compatible structured configs.
+  You can even write dataclasses that aren't natively compatible with Hydra and then use hydra-zen to dynamically convert them to Hydra-compatible structured configs.

   .. code-block:: python
      :caption: Converting a general dataclass to a Hydra-compatible structured config